-Government officials have termed them as hirelings working on the behest of donors to rein havoc in the country.
-While some see them as defenders of human rights against government excesses.
-The civil society has played a key role in enjoying the freedoms that we do today.
-Here are some of Kenya most influential activist…
+Government functionaries have termed them as hirelings working on the behest of donors to rein havoc in the country.
+While a majority of Kenyans see them as saviors from government’s wanton looting of state coffers.
+The civil society has played a critical role in ensuring that we enjoy the freedoms that we do today.
+Here are some of Kenya most influential activist-Wangari Maathai passed on…

 Mr Okoiti Omtatah: Outspoken Human Rights Activists

-When it comes to matters he perceives will hurt the common mwananchi, Omtatah won’t hesitate to speak out.
-The well-spoken debater, author and human rights has been arrested not for once his boldness and sometimes unorthodox methods he employs to tackle the ills that bedevil Kenya.
+When it comes to matters he perceives will hurt the common mwananchi, Mr Okoiti Omtatah won’t hesitate to speak out.
+The well-spoken debater, author and human rights activists has found himself in trouble with the government thanks to his boldness and sometimes unorthodox methods he employs to tackle the ills that bedevil Kenya.
 Omtatah chained himself on the gates of the Police Headquarters in protest of extrajudicial killings of unarmed civilians during the 2007 post-election violence that rocked the country.
 Together with other Civil Rights activists, Omtatah locked the offices of the then Minister of Education Sam Ongeri demanding that he steps down for his alleged role in the embezzlement of funds meant for FPE.
 For his troubles in ensuring that Kenya remains a just society he had his front teeth knocked out by a gang that threatened him with dire consequences if he didn’t go slow.
 He still remains active in the Civil Society.

 Audrey Mbugua: Kenya Most Famous Transsexual

-It has been tumultuous journey for Audrey Mbugua who suffered from gender identity disorder.
+It has been tumultuous journey for Audrey Mbugua who suffers from gender identity disorder.
 She was born male then known as Andrew before she legally changed her name to Audrey.
-Her attempts to have a sex change in Kenya hit a cropper.
+His attempts to have a sex change in a conservative Kenya hit a cropper.
 Audrey has been in the media sharing her life as a transsexual and offering help to those with the same condition.
-In a country that views transsexual as satanic it took guts and earned her respect for her stand.
+In a country that views transsexual as satanic it took guts and earned her respect for his stand.
 She looks every bit as a woman.
 Audrey is the Project and M&E Officer-Advocacy, Outreach & Research at Transgender Education & Advocacy.

 Fredrick Odhiambo Owour: Human Rights Activists

 He is fearless, loudmouthed and doesn’t miss an opportunity to castigate the powers that be for corruption or human rights violations.
 Fredrick Odhiambo had the audacity to heckle retired President Mwai Kibaki when he was addressing the nation during the Jamhuri Day celebration held at Nyayo stadium.
 He was hurled out of the venue and thrown in Langata Police Station where he claims officers attempted to castrate him.
 Odhiambo and other protesters pitched camp at the Ministry of Education when Sam Ongeri was the Education Minister.
 The activists locked the gates of ministry demanding the resignations of Prof Sam Ongeri for embellezzling Free Primary Education funds.
-Fredrick is still actively involved in activism in Kenya.
+Fredrick has gone slow on activism.